-Learn how to prepare a User Requirements Specification template (URS) that will streamline your whole validation task.
+The User Requirements Specification template (URS) is meant to streamline your whole validation task.
 No matter whether the system is purely mechanical, or a mix of electro-mechanical, or solely a software program, the successful compilation and execution of the Installation Qualification (IQ) (for installation), Operational Qualification (OQ) (for functionality) and the Performance / Product Qualification (PQ) (for operability), is dependent on an URS containing clear, concise and testable requirements.

 If software is to be used, the URS Level-2 document, is passed to the code writers.
 As the code is written, lines, or groups of lines, of code must be attributed to the individual functions that necessitate their presence.
 The completion of this task results in the completion of the document.